-In addition, the OLS notes that the bill may result in indeterminate State administrative cost savings to the Department of the Treasury to the extent that the bill's tax administration simplification strategies will decrease the department's operating expenses.
+The OLS notes that the bill may result in indeterminate State administrative cost savings to the Department of the Treasury to the extent that the bill's tax administration simplification strategies will decrease the department's operating expenses.

-Annual State Expenditure Impact from Constitutionally Dedicated Corporation Business Tax Revenues
+Annual State Expenditure Impact from Constitutionally Dedicated Corporation Business Tax Revenues are operated by the Departments of Environmental Protection, Agriculture, and Community Affairs.

 The OLS adds that to the extent that the bill changes corporation business tax collections in any given year, it will also proportionately affect State expenditures.
 The reason is that the State Constitution dedicates six percent of annual corporation business tax collections to open space, farmland, and historic preservation, as well as to certain environmental purposes.
-These programs are operated by the Departments of Environmental Protection, Agriculture, and Community Affairs.
+These programs